sinabolouki/fourinarow_analyses/README.md

 Run "Parse fourinarow data.ipynb" in the folder "Experiment code" and add your participant numbers in cell 55 along with the correct directory and datafile name.

 Data quality checks:
-- There should be 22 games per subject (2 of wich are practise)
+- There should be 37 games per subject (2 of wich are practise)
-- Number of wins per subject should be about 2/3
+- Number of wins per subject should be about 2/3 but is probably more for adults
 - Number of subject moves (should be at minimum about 150)
 - Check for ceiling or floor effects in staircasing
 - plot estimate win rate as a function of opponent level and fit a psychometric curve (a sigmoid) aggregated over subjects.
 Then ideally the inflection point of that sigmoid should be close to the 1/3 of the range and the ends should be close to 0/100
-- RT distribution
+- plot RT distribution

 To fit the data:
 The python notebook will create two subfolders: "raw" and "splits".